gvwilson/sdxpy/src/binary/index.md

 As noted in [%x dup %],
-programmers usually use [%i "hexadecimal" %] instead: the digits 0–9 have the usual meaning, and the letters A-F (or a-f) are used to represent the digits 11–15.
+programmers usually use [%i "hexadecimal" %] instead: the digits 0–9 have the usual meaning, and the letters A–F (or a–f) are used to represent the digits 11–15.
 We signal that we're using hexadecimal with a `0x` prefix, so `0xF7` is \\( (15×16)+7 \\) or 247 base 10.
 Each hexadecimal digit corresponds to four bits ([%t binary-hex %]),